 At the conclusion of 2012, the former Community Planning Group (CPG) and Integrated Work Group (IWG), representing Prevention and Care planning, respectively, concluded the first year-long period of integration to form the state's HPG.
-That 16-person group was composed of stakeholders representing both of the former groups, supported by Division staff and state contracted public health professionals from the HIV Prevention and Care Project.
+That 16-person group was composed of stakeholders representing both of the former groups, supported by division staff and state contracted public health professionals from the HIV Prevention and Care Project.
 Between 2012 and 2016, the HPG and its support staff have:

-- Established an integrated prevention and care HPG structure and bylaws that revolve around the National HIV/AIDS Strategy (NHAS) goals and the Continuum of Care. - Developed subcommittees who would look to reduce Disparities, examine Incidence, and improve Access to Care.
-It also developed Ad Hoc committees for Membership Recruitment and HPG Bylaws, and workgroups for Stakeholder Engagement, Needs Assessment, and Priority Setting and Resource Allocation. - Expanded voting membership from 16 to 33 members based on inclusion, parity, and representativeness for stakeholders and PLWH throughout PA.
-The HPG has also fostered an additional pool of non-voting affiliates who regularly attend meetings and contribute to planning activities. - Developed comprehensive, multi-year plans for continually developing stakeholder engagement and needs assessment. - Developed templates for and executed PSRA activities. - Utilized state and University of Pittsburgh staff as well as consultants from the CDC and HRSA to properly and fully plan and execute the integration of HIV prevention and care planning on a statewide level. - Established a secure, cloud-based electronic storage and planning resource for members and staff (the Box) as well as conference calls and virtual WebEx meeting capacity. - Established a statewide planning website at www.stopHIV.org where all meeting minutes and relevant planning documents are made publicly available by HPCP.
+- Established an integrated prevention and care HPG structure and bylaws that revolve around the National HIV/AIDS Strategy (NHAS) goals and the Continuum of Care. - Developed subcommittees who would look to reduce disparities, examine incidence, and improve access to care.
+It also developed Ad Hoc committees for membership recruitment and HPG bbylaws, and workgroups for stakeholder engagement, needs assessment, and priority setting and resource allocation. - Expanded voting membership from 16 to 33 members based on inclusion, parity, and representativeness for stakeholders and PLWH throughout Pennsylvania.
+The HPG has also fostered an additional pool of non-voting affiliates who regularly attend meetings and contribute to planning activities. - Developed comprehensive, multi-year plans for continually developing stakeholder engagement and needs assessment. - Developed templates for and executed PSRA activities.

+- Utilized state and University of Pittsburgh staff as well as consultants from the CDC and HRSA to plan and execute the integration of HIV prevention and care planning on a statewide level properly and fully. - Established a secure, cloud-based electronic storage and planning resource for members and staff (the Box) as well as conference calls and virtual WebEx meeting capacity. - Established a statewide planning website at www.stopHIV.org where all meeting minutes and relevant planning documents are made publicly available by HPCP.

-As a specific example, the HPG's work and recommendations in each of the 2015 subcommittees - Access, Disparities, and Incidence - contributed not only to the development of this Plan but to the inclusion of stakeholders from all across the Commonwealth as well.
-Specifically, the Access subcommittee is examining potential peer navigator models, Disparities is examining HIV-related issues and barriers affecting transgender Pennsylvanians, and Incidence is studying factors affecting rates of new HIV diagnoses among African American youth.
-As also described in Section 1, B, 3: Planning, these processes entail a great deal of stakeholder involvement.
-The Access subcommittee has conducted a literature review of peer navigation models and organized presentations from successful practitioners in the field.
-Disparities also conducted a literature review around transgender access to testing and care, conducted a statewide survey of over 300 providers and staffs' experiences working with transgender clients, received a report on social barriers around violence based on in-depth interviews of transgender (MtF) African American and Native American women in Pittsburgh, PA, and arranged a panel presentation for the full HPG for transgender activists to speak about their experiences.
-Finally, Incidence heard a report from the staff and community leaders who developed Project Silk, a successful recreation-based public health intervention for Black MSM and bi-identified youth in Pittsburgh.
-All three of these subcommittees developed specific recommendations for the Division regarding these topics based on the data and input from these stakeholders.
+As a specific example, the HPG's work and recommendations in each of the 2015 subcommittees - access, disparities, and incidence - contributed not only to the development of this plan but to the inclusion of stakeholders from all across the commonwealth as well.
+Specifically, the access subcommittee is examining potential peer navigator models, Disparities is examining HIV-related issues and barriers affecting transgender Pennsylvanians, and incidence is studying factors affecting rates of new HIV diagnoses among African American youth.
+As also described in Section 1, B, 3: planning, these processes entail a great deal of stakeholder involvement.
+The access subcommittee has conducted a literature review of peer navigation models and organized presentations from successful practitioners in the field.
+Disparities also conducted a literature review around transgender access to testing and care, conducted a statewide survey of over 300 providers and staffs' experiences working with transgender clients, received a report on social barriers around violence based on in-depth interviews of transgender (MtF) African American and Native American women in Pittsburgh, Pennsylvania, and arranged a panel presentation for the full HPG for transgender activists to speak about their experiences.
+Finally, incidence heard a report from the staff and community leaders who developed Project Silk, a successful recreation-based public health intervention for black MSM and bi-identified youth in Pittsburgh.
+All three of these subcommittees developed specific recommendations for the division regarding these topics based on the data and input from these stakeholders.
 This template for a well-functioning and effective HPG process will form the basis of all HPG planning activities in 2017-2021.